-As an international Group, we recognise that acting ethically towards our employees and other stakeholders shows our commitment to doing business in a responsible manner:
+As an international group, we recognise that acting ethically underpins our commitment to doing business in a responsible manner:

-- Protecting ourselves and our employees - Creating a sense of pride in our employees that we always 'do the right thing' - Ensuring transparency when dealing with customers and suppliers - Supporting the communities in which we work with fair and equitable employment policies and opportunities - Maintaining our reputation with all our stakeholders
+- · Protecting ourselves and our employees - Creating a sense of pride in our employees that we 'do the right thing' - Ensuring transparency when dealing with customers and suppliers - Supporting the communities in which we work with fair and equitable employment policies and opportunities - Ensuring that terms of business with our suppliers supports our commitment to ethical conduct and doing business responsibly - · Maintaining our reputation with all our stakeholders

-The Group is committed to treating all people, whether employed directly by the Group or its subsidiaries or employed in its supply chain, fairly and equitably and we are committed to upholding their human rights.
+The Group is committed to treating all people, whether employed directly by the Group or its operating companies or employed in its supply chain, fairly and equitably and we are committed to upholding their human rights.
 The Group recognises all individuals' basic human rights and is committed to respecting the Universal Declaration for Human Rights.
-The Group respects the human rights of all those working for or with us, and of the people in the communities where we operate.
-We will not knowingly do business with companies, organisations, or individuals that we believe are not working to at least basic human rights standards.
+The Group respects the human rights of all those working for or with us and of the people in the communities where we operate.
+We will not knowingly do business with companies, organisations or individuals that we believe are not working to basic human rights standards.

-Our Group companies also comply with all applicable wage and working-time laws and other laws or regulations affecting the employer/employee relationship and the workplace.
-We oppose the exploitation of all workers, children and young people, we will not tolerate forced labour, or labour which involves physical, verbal, or psychological harassment or intimidation of any kind, and we will not employ child labour in any of our operations.
+Our Group companies comply with all applicable wage and working-time laws and other laws or regulations affecting the employer/employee relationship and the workplace.
+We oppose the exploitation of all workers, children and young people; we will not tolerate forced labour, or labour which involves physical, verbal or psychological harassment or intimidation of any kind; and we will not employ child labour in any of our operations.

 Nor will we permit the exploitation of, or discrimination against, any vulnerable group.
-We have a zero tolerance approach to the fundamental violation of an individuals' basic human rights that slavery and human trafficking represents.
+We have a zero tolerance approach to the fundamental violation of an individual's basic human rights that slavery and human trafficking represents.
 We aim to make a positive impact on society from our operations.
 The Group's business activities incur a substantial amount of different taxes, and the Group is committed to complying with tax laws in the geographies in which it operates and works closely with tax authorities in those countries.
-The Group does not operate in countries considered as partially compliant or non-compliant, according to the OECD Tax Transparency report and blacklisted or grey-listed by the EU, except for Australia, where the Group has a roads business.
+The Group does not operate in countries considered as partially compliant or non-compliant, according to the OECD Tax Transparency report and blacklisted or grey-listed by the EU.

-What have we done?
+What have we done in 2024?

-The Group is committed to conducting its business activities responsibly and ethically and in accordance with the laws and regulations applicable to the jurisdictions in which we operate and we have a series of policies that support this objective.
+The Group is committed to conducting its business activities responsibly and ethically and in accordance with the laws and regulations applicable to the jurisdictions in which we operate, and we have a series of policies that support this objective.
 These are supported by training and educational programmes for employees, together with a Group Code of Business Conduct ('CoBC') which underpins all our activities.
-The CoBC presides over areas such as health and safety, ethical business practice, gifts and entertainment, conducting international business, protection of individuals, resources and assets and outlines the Group's legal and compliance responsibilities in areas such as antibribery and corruption, export laws and regulations and international fair and open competition.
+The CoBC presides over areas such as health and safety, ethical business practice, gifts and entertainment, conducting international business, protection of individuals, resources and assets, and outlines the Group's legal and compliance responsibilities in areas such as anti-bribery and corruption, export laws and regulations, and international fair and open competition.